 1. This report has been prepared in pursuance of resolution 1987/51 of the Commission on Human Rights.
-The document refers to the situation of human rights in El Salvador during the months that have elapsed in 1987, although it should obviously be read in the light of the reports submitted by the Special Representative since 1981.
-The Special Representative is profoundly grateful for the co-operation of the Government of El Salvador and the FMLN-FDR, and for the co-operation of other Governments, international and non-governmental organizations and other individuals and institutions.
+The document refers to the situation of human rights in El Salvador during 1987, although it should obviously be read in the light of the reports submitted by the Special Representative since 1981.
+The Special Representative is profoundly grateful for the co-operation of the Government of El Salvador and the FMLN-FDR, and for the co-operation of other Governments, international and non-governmental organizations, and other individuals and institutions.

-2. The Special Representative has been able to visit El Salvador once again.
-During his stay in the country, from 27 September to 5 October 1987, he had interviews with leading authorities of the Republic of El Salvador, including the President of the Republic, the President of the Legislative Assembly and President of the Supreme Court.
-At the time of the dialogue between the Government and the armet opposition initiated in San Salvador on 4 October, the Special Representative was also able to talk to delegates of the FDR and commanders of the FMLN present at the meeting.
-During his stay in the country, the Special Representative also questioned many witnesses presented to him by humanitarian organizations working there.
+The Special Representative has been able to visit El Salvador once 2. again.
+During his stay in the country, from 27 September to 5 October 1987, he had interviews with leading authorities of the Republic of El Salvador, including the President of the Republic, the President of the Legislative Assembly and the President of the Supreme Court.
+At the time of the dialogue between the Government and the armed opposition initiated in San Salvador on 4 October, the Special Representative was also able to talk to delegates of the FDR and commanders of the FMLN present at the meeting.
+During his stay, the Special Representative also questioned many witnesses presented to him by humanitarian organizations working there.
 In addition, the Special Representative visited detention centres, where he interviewed political prisoners under conditions of confidentiality, and received much oral and written information from human rights organizations operating in the country.
+Since the report to the General Assembly was prepared, the Special Representative has continued to receive copious information.